lipu-linku/ijo/survey/2023/results.md

 868 respondees is *a lot*.
 The opportunity for further coverage growth is limited.

-The act of making uncommon+rare (previously largely ku lili) words obligatory to answer made them more discoverable to respondees, accounting for a ~5% increase across the board in that category.
+The act of making uncommon + rare (previously largely ku lili) words obligatory to answer made them more discoverable to respondees, accounting for a ~5% increase across the board in that category.

-Obscure+undocumented words have had a hard time mixing with obligatory responses.
+Obscure + undocumented words have had a hard time mixing with obligatory responses.
 There's an artificial gap between pake (13%) and kamalawala (10%).
 The ability to skip sections, plus the sheer amount of dead-ish words in "obscure", made replying to this section unappealing to enough people to create a gap.

 The ability to skip sections also explains why core words are considerably squished compared to last year.